aws-amplify/docs/docs/lib/graphqlapi/fragments/flutter/getting-started/01_models_callout.md

 <amplify-callout>

-Amplify Flutter currently supports the advanced workflow for GraphQL which involves constructing custom requests by providing a GraphQL document and variables.

-Model based APIs that will generate a GraphQL request for you under the covers will be supported in the future.
+Amplify Flutter does not currently support the use of data models when making GraphQL calls.
+To make a GraphQL request, you must provide a GraphQL query or mutation document, along with any runtime data needed to resolve variables in the document.

+In the future, Amplify Flutter will provide APIs that generate GraphQL requests directly from Dart-language data models.

-You can learn more about the structure of a request from [GraphQL Query Language](https://graphql.org/learn/) and [AppSync documentation](https://docs.aws.amazon.com/appsync/latest/devguide/graphql-overview.html).
-To test out constructing your own requests, open the AppSync console using `amplify console api` and navigate to the Queries tab.
+You can learn more about the structure of a request from the [GraphQL Query Language](https://graphql.org/learn/) and [AppSync](https://docs.aws.amazon.com/appsync/latest/devguide/graphql-overview.html) documentation.
+To test out a few of your own requests, open the AppSync console using `amplify console api` and navigate to the Queries tab.

+We have created a [Github Issue](https://github.com/aws-amplify/amplify-flutter/issues/308) to track this missing feature.

 </amplify-callout>